 Aditya Tognatta (M.Arch. with Distinction)

 Kaushik Sardesai (M.Arch. with Distinction)

 2015 – 16

-“Cryic Transformations” is an investigation based on structuring and managing naturally available resources in a cold desert biomes as an emergent method of co-existing with micro-climatic transitions.
-The work focuses on the high altitude regions of Northern Himalayas; an ecologically sensitive environment prone to incremental climatic change and demographic shifts.
+“Cryic Transformations” is an investigation based on structuring and managing naturally available resources in a cold desert biome as an emergent method of co-existing with micro-climatic transitions.
+The work focuses on the high-altitude regions of Northern Himalayas; an ecologically sensitive environment prone to incremental climatic change and demographic shifts.
 Over the past few decades, extreme changes in topography have given rise to multitudinous linear valley settlements, that lack modern technological advancements and are primarily dependent on agricultural and natural water resources for their survival.
-With specific focus on the seclusion from urban centers and its current evolution as a tourist magnet, this research takes into consideration the rural lifestyle of the inhabitants with the aim of harnessing naturally available commodities that can restore the symmetry in consumption and production.
+With a specific focus on the seclusion from urban centres and its current evolution as a tourist magnet, this research takes into consideration the rural lifestyle of the inhabitants with the aim of harnessing naturally available commodities that can restore the symmetry in consumption and production.